 (3) Interest income net of PFC, Customer Facility Charges and Construction Funds.
+(4) Degradate ach which asymptotic from the United States Traceury required in activity of the States Traceury and the States Traceury and

 (4) Represents cash subsidy payments from the United States Treasury received in connection with the 2009C and 2010C Bonds.